scaljeri/di-xxl/README.md

     };
     DI.set(descriptor);

 This will assign an instance of `Foo` to the `foo` property of Bar on first usage.
-This is lazy initialization, which can be turn off with the `lazy: false`
+Lazy initialization is used here, meaning that Foo will be created when it is used for the first time.
+To disable this feature set the `lazy` option to `false`

      const descriptor = {
         name: 'bar',